Local connectivity of Julia sets of some rational maps with Siegel disks: Introduction

 \subsection{Main results}

-The main purpose of this paper is to extend Petersen's local connectivity result to a number of rational maps with bounded type Siegel disks.
-In particular, it provides an alternative proof of Petersen's result without using puzzles.
+The main purpose of this paper is to extend Petersen's local connectivity result to a class of rational maps with bounded type Siegel disks.
+In particular, it implies that the exotic topology of the whole Julia sets mentioned above cannot occur when the critical orbits are well controlled, and moreover, it provides an alternative proof of Petersen's result without using puzzles.

 \begin{mainthm} Suppose $f$ is a rational map with Siegel disks such that the Julia set $J(f)$ is connected, and moreover, the forward orbit of every critical point of $f$ satisfies one of the following: \begin{enumerate} \item It is finite; or \item It lies in an attracting basin; or \item It intersects the closure of a bounded type Siegel disk. \end{enumerate} Then $J(f)$ is locally connected. \end{mainthm}